+National Forest Foundation

 TASTY BITE

 SO TASTY EVERYONE WILL WANT A BITE.

-TASTY BITE® is all-natural and perfect for the trail.
-Look for the yellow pouch in the international food aisle.\ tastybite.com
+Tasty Bite[®] has all-natural and organic ready-to-eat meals that are perfect for the trail.
+Look for the yellow pouch in the international aisle. tastybite.com Keep wildlife wild; Don't feed the animals WELCOME Welcome to the national parks of Western Washington!

-Madras

-Masala

-\Keep wildlife wild; Don't feed the animals.

-) WELCOME

-Welcome to the national parks of Western Washington!
 Congress gave these spectacular mountain reserves their common mission when it established the National Park Service in 1916.
-All national parks share the same goal, to "conserve the scenery and the natural and historic objects and the wildlife therein, and to provide for the enjoyment of the same...by such means as will leave them unimpaired for the enjoyment of future generations."

-Mount Rainier, Olympic and North Cascades National Parks-three of the more than 400 parks in the National Park System-conserve more than 1.6 million acres of public land and provide enjoyment for millions of visitors each year.
+All national parks share the same goal: to "conserve the scenery and the natural and historic objects and the wildlife therein, and to provide for the enjoyment of the same...by such means as will leave them unimpaired for the enjoyment of future generations."
+Mount Rainier, Olympic, and North Cascades National Parks-three of the 400 plus parks in the National Park System-conserve more than 1.6 million acres of public land and provide enjoyment for millions of visitors each year.
 Within sight of greater Seattle's rapidly growing population, these are places where people can reconnect with the natural world and learn about past and present cultures.
-They provide an essential habitat for a great diversity of plants and animals, and their glaciers and snowfields feed rivers on which millions of people downstream depend.

-Mount Rainier, Olympic and North Cascades National Parks are always a visible reminder of the beauty and complexity of the natural world.
+They provide an essential habitat for a great diversity of plants and animals, and their glaciers and snowfields feed rivers that millions of people downstream depend on.
+Mount Rainier, Olympic, and North Cascades National Parks are always a visible reminder of the beauty and complexity of the natural world.
 In 1988, recognizing the importance of these wild expanses so close to an urban center, Congress added over 90 percent of each park to the National Wilderness Preservation System.
 Today, we recognize the great value these places have for scientific and cultural research and the importance of providing the information needed to protect them.
 These national parks, along with many others in Washington State, are here for you to explore and enjoy.
-From historic sites along the Lewis and Clark trail to the orca whales off the coast of San Juan Island, a side trip to one of Washington's National Park Service sites listed in the "More Washington Parks" chapter is sure to be worth your while!
+From historic sites along the Lewis and Clark trail to the orca whales off the coast of San Juan Island, a side trip to one of Washington's National Park Service sites (listed in the "More Washington Parks" chapter) is sure to be worth your while!
+DFUN FACTS Established: Mount Rainier National Park was established in 1899, Olympic was established in 1938, and North Cascades was established in 1968.

-Oh, Ranger!
-FUN FACTS

-Established: Mount Rainier National Park was established in 1899, Olympic was established in 1938 and North Cascades was established in 1968.

 Land Area: The three national parks conserve more than 1.6 million acres of public land.
 Highest Elevation: Mount Rainier, at 14,410 feet, is the most prominent peak in the Cascade Range.
 Plants & Animals: The dramatic variety of elevation in the three parks creates a large diversity of plant and animal life.
-Keep an eye out for bald eagles, black bears and elk.

-Popular Activities: Hiking, biking, rock climbing and camping are great ways to enjoy the beautiful wilderness of the Pacific Northwest, with views of pristine subalpine lakes, old-growth forests and snow-covered peaks.
+Keep an eye out for bald eagles, black bears, and elk.
+Popular Activities: Hiking, biking, rock climbing, and camping are great ways to enjoy the beautiful wilderness of the Pacific Northwest, with views of pristine subalpine lakes, old-growth forests, and snow-covered peaks.
 Hiking: The best hiking is from May to October, as many roads close in winter.
 Camping: All three parks have campgrounds suited for all tastes.

-Unforgettable Adventures.

-Heed the call of adventure with great insurance coverage.
-15 minutes could save you 15% or more on RV insurance.

-geico.com | 1-877-434-2678 | Local Office
+PIGIURSEBF -

+GEICO.COM/RV • 1-877-434-2678 • LOCAL OFFICE

-Some discounts, coverages, payment plans and features are not available in all states, in all GEICO companies, or in all situations.
-GEICO is a registered service mark of Government Employees Insurance Company, Washington, DC 20076; a Berkshire Hathaway Inc. subsidiary. © 2019 GEICO
+Some discounts, coverages, payment plans, and features are not available in all states, in all GEICO companies, or in all situations.
+Boat and PWC coverages are underwritten by GEICO Marine Insurance Company.
+In the state of CA, program provided through Boat Association Insurance Services, license #0H87086.
+Motorcycle and ATV coverages are underwritten by GEICO Indemnity Company.
+Customer satisfaction based on an independent study conducted by Alan Newman Research, 2020.
+GEICO is a registered service mark of Government Employees Insurance Company, Washington, DC 20076; a Berkshire Hathaway Inc. subsidiary. © 2022 GEICO

+CONTENTS